5 Microsoft Fabric Changes You Must Prepare For in 2026

 Ready to modernize your data platform?
 Our Microsoft Fabric consulting services help organizations:

-- Fabric Readiness Assessment - Evaluate your current state and plan migration
+- Fabric Readiness Assessment — evaluate your current state and plan migration

-- OneLake Architecture - Design and implement unified data lake
+- OneLake Architecture — design and implement unified data lake

-- Security Implementation - Prepare for OneLake Security GA with RLS, CLS, and OLS
+- Security Implementation — prepare for OneLake Security GA with RLS, CLS, and OLS

-- Migration Strategy - Move from legacy platforms to Fabric with minimal disruption
+- Migration Strategy — move from legacy platforms to Fabric with minimal disruption

+Contact our team to discuss your Fabric 2026 roadmap.
 The question is no longer whether to adopt Fabric, but how quickly you can leverage these AI-powered capabilities to gain a competitive advantage.

 Frequently Asked Questions